top of page

 GA4’s standard reports

-GA4 has fewer predefined reports than Universal Analytics, and is currently missing some popular UA reports, such as the landing page report.
-This has been something of an annoyance for migrating users!
+GA4 has fewer predefined reports than Universal Analytics, and at launch it was missing some popular UA reports.
+This proved something of an annoyance for migrating users!

 • Acquisition: Which channels do your users come from—organic, direct, paid search or something else?
 Within this section, the traffic acquisition report lets you compare various channels to see which has the highest engagement rate, number of conversions, and so on.